PuddyClub/Discord-ASync-Server/README.md

 slashCommandListener.objString (Boolean) - The data shown on the console will be a string instead of an Object.

-slashCommandListener.enabled (Boolean) (BETA) - Activate a special URL to receive your bot's interactions via your Firebase server.
+slashCommandListener.enabled (Boolean) - Activate a special URL to receive your bot's interactions via your Firebase server.

-slashCommandListener.id (string) (BETA) - Special security ID of your URL that will be read by the Discord Interaction API Webhook.
+slashCommandListener.id (string) - Special security ID of your URL that will be read by the Discord Interaction API Webhook.

-slashCommandListener.waitMessage (string) (BETA) - This message will be displayed while the server processes the rest of the script.
+slashCommandListener.waitMessage (string) - This message will be displayed while the server processes the rest of the script.

-slashCommandListener.token (String) (BETA) - Security token of your Firebase server that is receiving the interactions.
+slashCommandListener.token (String) - Security token of your Firebase server that is receiving the interactions.

 botChecker - Activate your bot's monitoring website.